geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Soyuz 2.1b/Fregat-M | Khayyam at the
+Soyuz 2.1b/Fregat-M | Khayyam & rideshare at the
 <a href="https://en.wikipedia.org/wiki/Baikonur_Cosmodrome_Site_31">31/6</a> in
 Baikonur Cosmodrome, Republic of Kazakhstan
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/kz.svg" />